 Advanced Installer allows you to easily add a serial number protection for your package.
-There are two types of serial validation each having it's advantages and disadvantages: Predefined List and Algorithm Verified.
-In terms of protection the two methods are about as hard to break.
+There are two types of serial validation each having its advantages and disadvantages: Predefined List and Algorithm Verified.

 Important - please note:

 - The Advanced Installer's serial validation DLL is offered as a convenience.
 It should be replaced with your own, stronger and more secure, validation method.